rnetonet/notes/books/django_2_by_example_packt/notes.md

 - The parametes used in the `Fields` initializes are taken into account during validation, example:

 `required=False`: the field can be left empty.
-Default, every field should be filled.
+By default, every field should be filled.

 `max_length=...`: limites the field size.